-As the company is part of a larger group (Quadgas MidCo Limited is the immediate parent company), the management of the company does not involve the use of key performance indicators, other than the profit or loss for the year, in measuring the development, performance or the position of the company.
+As the company is part of a larger group, the management of the company does not involve the use of key performance indicators, other than the profit or loss for the financial year and the constituent line items, in measuring the development, performance or the position of the company.
 The principal risks and uncertainties are integrated with the principal risks of Quadgas MidCo Limited.